 Especially now that I am a small business owner with zero background in business, I am constantly on the hunt for a good book to read to help me better understand how to run it.

-For this week’s Friday Five, I present to you five books that I have found to be both interesting and unbelievably helpful in understanding my business and aiding it to grow.
+Today I wanted to share with a selection of businessy books I have found to be both interesting and unbelievably helpful in understanding my business and aiding it to grow.
 Some are about small business in general and can be applied to any industry.
 Others focus more specifically on having a creative business.
 Maybe one of them will be helpful to you too!

 1. Pinfluence by Beth Hayden

 I was initially weary about opening a Pinterest account.
 I was starting to feel overwhlemed by social media; I felt like I was spending more time on it that making jewelry.
 But once I read this book I quickly changed my mind.
 Beth gives awesome tips on how to leverage Pinterest to grow your business and gain customers.
 I still have a bunch of Beth’s tips to follow up on, but it has been a great tool as I can see that it has brought people to my Etsy shop.
 I liked this book so much I even bought a copy of it for my Nook that I periodically reference.
 (By the way, I first heard about Beth Hayden and her book from listening to Blogcast FM, a really great podcast site for bloggers, small business owners, and entrepreneurs.
 Go check it out!)

 This might not sound like the most interesting books, but it is actually a really easy and surprisingly enjoyable read, given the topic at hand.
 This book breaks down all major aspects aspects of running a small business, from the different legal entities and what’s right for your business to trademarking to record keeping.
 In my opinion it is a great reference book and helped me to put together a to-do list of things I needed to do for my business.